Should You Go Back to College for a Teaching Degree?

 - To become a teacher, you'll need a bachelor's degree and teacher certification.

-There are approximately 3.7 million public and private elementary and secondary school teachers in the United States teaching more than 56 million students.
+There are approximately 3.7 million public and private elementary and secondary school teachers in the U.S. teaching more than 56 million students.
 That's a lot of teachers molding a lot of young lives.

 Going back to school to be a teacher is a worthwhile pursuit for many.
-In this highly rewarding career, you'll serve as a role model and mentor while preparing the next generation of leaders, innovators, and inventors.
-You'll not only shape the lives of young people but also leave your mark on future generations.
+In this highly rewarding career, you'll serve as a role model and mentor, shaping the lives of young people while also leaving your mark on future generations.

-One of the best things about being a teacher is the variety of levels you can teach at, including preschool, kindergarten, elementary school, middle school, high school, and special education.
-You can also work in administration or pursue a graduate degree to teach at the college level.
+One of the best parts about being a teacher is the variety of levels you can teach, from preschool to high school.
+You can also work in administration or earn a graduate degree to teach at the college level.

 Are Teachers Happy With Their Jobs?